DSD explained: how it works, why it exists, where it is used, and how to play it.

 PCM (most audio)

-Stores detailed values (e.g. 16-bit or 24-bit) at a given sample rate.
+Stores precise values such as 16-bit or 24-bit samples at a defined sample rate.

 DSD